 Patterns in DOM Variability

 We examined differences in dissolved organic matter quality among seasons (summer, autumn, spring) and between reaches (buried, open).
-HIX, the humification index derived from EEMs, differed by season (GLS, p=0.0005), with autumn having higher HIX than spring or summer, which were not different from each other, and also differed by reach (GLS, p=0.021) with open reaches having higher HIX than buried (Figure 1).
+HIX, the humification index derived from EEMs, differed by season (GLS, p=0.0005), with autumn having higher HIX than spring or summer, which were not different from each other, and also differed by reach (GLS, p=0.021) with open reaches having higher HIX than buried reaches (Figure 1).
 Because we did not perform the standard inner-filter corrections on these samples, these values cannot be compared to literature values, and using these data alone, we cannot determine whether our sites or seasons have more allochthonous or autochthonous organic content.
-Rather they can be used to show relative difference between reach and among seasons whereas other metrics from the EEMs can clarify allochthonous/autochthonous DOM content.
+Rather they can be used to show relative difference between reaches and among seasons whereas other metrics from the EEMs can clarify allochthonous/autochthonous DOM content.

 For example, the biological freshness index (BIX) varied by season (GLS, p<<0.0001) but did not differ between buried and open reaches (Figure 2A).
 Although BIX did not differ between spring and summer, both were significantly higher compared to autumn.
 Typically BIX values between 0.6-0.7 are associated with DOM having low autochthonous content whereas BIX >0.9 are associated with high autochthonous content.
-The fluorescence index (FI) characterized whether fulvic acids in the DOM pool are microbially derived (~1.9) or terrestrially derived (~1.4), and FI was higher in summer and spring compared to autumn (GLS, p<<0.0001) but did not differ between buried and open reaches.
+The fluorescence index (FI) characterized whether fulvic acids in the DOM pool are microbially derived (~1.9) or terrestrially derived (~1.4), and FI was higher in summer and spring compared to autumn (GLS, p<<0.0001) but did not differ between buried and open reaches (Figure 2B).
 Summer and spring did not differ from each other.

 A fourth index, the protein to humic ratio (P/H), compares autochthonous and labile tryptophan-like and protein-like content (more autochthonous and labile) to more terrestrial and recalcitrant humic-like content.
-This ratio varied by season (GLS, p<<0.001), with spring and summer having a higher ratio (more protein) compared to fall, and also by reach (GLS, p<<0.0002) with open reaches having lower ratio (more humic-like) than buried reaches.
+This ratio varied by season (GLS, p<<0.001), with spring and summer having a higher ratio (more protein) compared to fall (Figure 3), and also by reach (GLS, p<<0.0002) with open reaches having lower ratio (more humic-like) than buried reaches.

 Patterns in extracellular enzyme activity